 Are There Any ATMs?

-Common questions by guests visiting Roatan.
-West End has one ATM location: Coniahs Mall in the middle of west end.
-There is also an ATM in the gas station store (closed saturdays) a 5min walk out of West End.
-While these ATMs allow you to skip the notoriously slow lines at Coxen Hole’s banks, they only allow small transactions per day.
+This is a common question asked by guests visiting Roatan.
+West End has one ATM location: Coniahs Mall in the middle of West End.
+There is also an ATM in the gas station store, a 5 minute walk out of West End.
+While these ATMs allow you to skip the notoriously slow lines at Coxen Hole’s banks, they only allow small transactions per day and the local currency Lempiras.
 If you need to withdraw a large sum of cash, plan several days ahead or venture into Coxen Hole (closed sundays).

 WHAT IS APPROPRIATE ATTIRE?